Last updated: 19 August 2020

-- Read our guidance and case studies on how the Wage Subsidy and Wage Subsidy Extension or the Leave Support Scheme work
+- Read our guidance on how the wage subsidy schemes or the Leave Support Scheme work

 - If your employer has received payment from one of these schemes but you haven't yet received a payment or you don't think you've received the right amount, please talk to your employer in the first instance.
 Employment New Zealand cannot calculate or check specific subsidy amounts on your behalf.

 - If you believe your employer is making you take leave without your agreement, read our guidance on leave and payments.

 - If you believe your employer is changing your employment conditions unlawfully, read our guidance on modifying employment agreements.

 - If you believe your employer is making you redundant unlawfully, read our guidance on terminating employment because of COVID-19.

 - If you are concerned about health and safety, read our guidance on health and safety during COVID-19.
 You can also visit worksafe.govt.nz (external link) which features comprehensive guidance on workplace safety measures that your employer must adhere too.

 For any other queries or complaints not related to the wage subsidy schemes, or the Leave Support schemes please use our Contact us form.